-In 1966, Lynchburg College men’s track coach Aubrey Moon invited a woman to join his team.
+In 1966, University of Lynchburg men’s track coach Aubrey Moon invited a woman to join his team.

 About a year later, that student broke a barrier for women around the world by officially entering and running the Boston Marathon — despite the event being closed to women.

 On Monday, Kathrine Switzer will celebrate the 50 year anniversary of that momentous race by participating in the Boston Marathon again.
 This time, she will be joined by thousands of other women, including more than 100 women running for her nonprofit organization, 261 Fearless, which uses running to empower women.

 “It is a joy to run with this amazing group of women and men from all over the world in the 121st Boston Marathon,” Switzer said in a press release earlier this year.
 “What was a dramatic incident 50 years ago became instead a defining moment for me and women runners.
 The result is nothing less than a global social revolution.”

 Five decades ago, women were excluded from many sports and all major marathons due to an incorrect notion that women could not run such long distances without injury.
 In fact, until the early 1970s, the longest women’s running event in the Olympics was 800 meters — about half a mile.

 “Not only was she a pioneer, but she was way way before her time,” said Jim Sprecher, current coach of the University of Lynchburg track and field teams.
 With decades of experience coaching college runners, he is well aware of the way Switzer’s legacy has shaped the experience of today’s athletes.